containerbuildsystem/osbs-docs/docs/multiarch.rst

 3. Create a build on each selected cluster by using the ``create_worker_build`` osbs-client API method, providing "platform", and "release" parameters
-4. Monitor each created build.
+4. Monitor each created build, relaying streamed logs from get_build_logs(decode=True).
 If any worker build fails, the orchestrator build should also fail (once all builds complete).
-5. Once all worker builds complete, fetch their logs and -- for those that succeeded -- their annotations to discover their image manifest digests
+5. Once all worker builds complete, for those that succeed fetch their annotations to discover their image manifest digests

-Regarding logs from the worker builds, see :ref:`Koji task logs`.
-The orchestrator build will not stream logs from the worker builds and will instead only emit URLs to allow clients to stream those logs themselves.
+Regarding relaying worker build logs see :ref:`Logging`.

 The return value of the plugin will be a dictionary of platform name to BuildResult object.